CodeTogether :: Teams

 A good test suite is a great way to catch bugs early and improve productivity.
 Guests can now remotely run tests and analyze the results.
 They can even write tests, allowing test-driven development (TDD) in a remote environment with support for JUnit, TestNG, PHPUnit and pytest.
 Guests can also execute run configurations from the host IDE, remotely launching applications with the ability to stop and monitor the invocations.
 CodeTogether Teams provides an extra level of security, allowing the host to prevent guests from running tests and launches.

 CodeTogether is designed to keep your code safe and secure by keeping the full source code on the host system and only relaying necessary information using end-to-end encryption.
 When you start a CodeTogether session, a unique key is generated for the session.
 This key is used for AES-GCM encryption at the host and all participants.
 Our servers never receive this key.
 The Edge backend server has the responsibility of routing requests between edge clients, using TLS 1.3/SHA256 encryption.

 Keep source behind the firewall

-For organizations with strict security measures that require all code to remain on-premises, we offer an Enterprise version that allows you to roll out CodeTogether internally and keep your source 100% behind the firewall.
+For organizations with strict security measures, we offer an on-premises version that allows you to roll out CodeTogether internally and keep your source 100% behind the firewall.
 The On-Premises version of CodeTogether is located on your server and does not connect to any external servers.
+Simple single server or redundant distributed multi-server configurations are available, and single sign-on (SSO) can be configured using standard OAuth providers.
+A metrics dashboard provides access to real time information and historical usage trends.
 If your team would like to try the on-premises version, please contact us to obtain your free trial license.

 Want to be MVP of your development team?